 “Installing” and automatizing this limited ideogram vocabulary into the student’s subconscious requires innumerable tedious and laborious ideogram “drills.”
 Serving a noticeably different purpose than the drills Swann only on rare occasions put his students through, this new version of ideogram drills involve the student listening to long, tedious repetitions of the various possible gestalts (the basic number is claimed to be seven) while jotting down the relevant squiggle the student has chosen to represent each particular gestalt.

-There is a certain attractiveness to this practice.
-It allows a sort of “shorthand” for ideograms which avoids the early uncertainties of students just learning how to identify the subtleties of the kinesthetic, intuitional process.
-In a way, those who insist on the “lexicon” approach are generally impatient to get immediate analytical answers and avoid the chore of properly working through the classic start of a controlled remote viewing (CRV) session.
-They are looking for a shortcut that allows them to identify the gestalt without having to go to the trouble of schooling their intuition in how to distinguish the natures and qualities of various real-world gestalts.
+This practice does have its attractions.
+On the surface, it at least seems to provide a sort of “shorthand” for ideograms which ostensibly avoids the early uncertainties of students just learning how to identify the subtleties of the kinesthetic, intuitional process.
+I’ve come to suspect, though, that those who recommend the “lexicon” approach hope to get immediate analytical answers and avoid the chore of properly working through the classic start of a controlled remote viewing (CRV) session.
+Perhaps they are looking for a shortcut that allows them to identify the gestalt without having to train their intuition to distinguish the natures and qualities of the varieties of real-world gestalts.

 Like any other skill involving the need to recognize, distinguish, and identify subtle input (the notoriously tricky skill of sexing chickens comes to mind), the only way to actually make it easier and more reliable is to consistently apply the correct skills—in other words, frequent practice, using correct principles.